Most Popular Cabbage Kimchi Recipe in Korea

-The most popular cabbage kimchi recipe by a famous kimchi blogger in Korea.
-It takes time and effort to make authentic kimchi, but it’s worth every effort.
+This cabbage kimchi recipe is perhaps most popular one in Korea.
+Although it takes time to make authentic kimchi, but it’s worth every effort.
 This authentic kimchi recipe rewards you with light and refreshing flavor and will last for several months.

 Late fall is a busy season for most Korean housewives.
 It is the season of kimchi making for a long term storage.
 Kimchi, especially cabbage kimchi, is a staple dish in Korea.

 It is very important to Korean people to have enough kimchi to last through the cold winter when cabbage is not available.